Hurstiii/DigitalPantry/README.md

 ### The Project

-This project is comprised of an android app and a web server.
+This project is comprised of an android app and a node.js web server that uses the express framework.

 ### Use